 Our VOICE in Asheville, NC will partner with local service industry establishments to empower owners, staff, and patrons to create safe cultures by improving sexual harassment organizational...

 LGBTQ Sexual Violence Prevention and Accountability ProjectNew York City Anti-Violence Project Visit Website R2 2017-2018 ($46,000)

-New York City Anti-Violence Project in New York, NY will create the first-of-its-kind LGBTQ-specific group for those who have been identified as “at risk” to act in a sexually coercive or violent...
+New York City Anti-Violence Project in New York, NY created the first-of-its-kind LGBTQ-specific group for those who have been identified as “at risk” to act in a sexually coercive or violent way...

 Counseling Services for Youth with Sexual Behavior ProblemsMetropolitan Organization to Counter Sexual Assault (MOCSA) Visit Website R2 2017-2018 ($50,000)

 Metropolitan Organization to Counter Sexual Assault (MOCSA) in Kansas City, MO provided information and resources to a network of 4,000 foster parents in Kansas and Missouri.
 This helped...